bwsw/t-streams/docs/source/Ts-Architecture.rst

 T-streams Architecture
 ============================

 At this page, we will dive into the T-streams architecture which helps to understand the basic operations.
-This part will give you a general idea of operation flow and handling.
+This part will give you a general idea of operation handling.

 Overview
 ------------------